aieditor-team/AiEditor/docs/api/aieditor.md

 - `focusEnd()`: Focus the editor and set the cursor at the end.
 - `isFocused()`: Check if the editor is currently focused.
 - `blur()`: Blur the editor.
-- `insert(content)`: Dynamically insert HTML, text, or Markdown content. **Note:** This method is ineffective when the aiEditor has not gained focus.
+- `insert(content)`: Dynamically insert HTML, text content. **Note:** This method is ineffective when the aiEditor has not gained focus.
 You can first focus by calling `aiEditor.focus().insert(string)` and then insert content.
+- `insertMarkdown(content)`: Dynamically insert markdown content.
 - `clear()`: Delete all content in the editor.
 - `setEditable(value)`: Set the editing mode of the editor.
 The value can be true or false.
-- `setContent(value)`: Dynamically set the content of the editor.
+- `setContent(value)`: Dynamically set the content of the editor, supporting json, html, and text settings.
+- `setMarkdownContent(value)`: Dynamically set the content of the editor, supporting the setting of markdown content.
 - `clear()`: Delete all content in the editor.
 - `isEmpty()`: Check if the editor has any content.
 - `removeRetention()`: Remove automatically recorded and saved editing content from the editor.